zkokaja/notes2bookmarks/README.md

+# notes2bookmarks
-`notes2bookmarks` syncs you note's links with your browser bookmarks.
+Sync you Note links with your browser bookmarks.

+## Description

 If you save links in your notes, wiki, or a knowledge base, then you probably don't want to maintain two separate stores of links.
 This tool generates a